hunter-teacher-cert/work_csci70900-Mamudu/meth1_sedc71900/03_Portfolio/Lesson1/LessonActivity.md

 Now print Python 10 times.

 In Mini Activity #2:
-How many times will the program?
+How many times will the program run?
 How can you end the program?
 Now end the program after 10 number entries.